bokeh/bokeh/sphinx/source/docs/user_guide/compat.rst

 -------

 Bokeh generates JavaScript, and so Bokeh output can be combined with a wide variety of JavaScript libraries, such as `React`_.
-Listing such libraries is beyond the scope of this document; it's best just to try and see!
+Listing all such libraries is beyond the scope of this document; it's best to just try and see!

 Datashader
 ----------

-A major strength of Bokeh is that it copies your data from Python directly into the browser, which makes it possible for the user to interact with the represented data quickly and responsively, even without a live Python process running.
-However, for plotting millions or billions of points, this strength can turn into a liability, because current web browsers are very limited in how much data they can feasibly work with.
-Moreover, the visual representation of such large datasets is often misleading due to `overplotting`_ and related issues.
+Bokeh lets you pass data from Python directly into a browser so you can interact with it quickly and responsively, even without a live Python process.
+However, browser data processing limitations may become a problem when plotting millions or billions of points.
+Moreover, visual representation of such large datasets often gets misleading due to `overplotting`_ and related issues.

-`Datashader`_ is a separately available Python library that pre-renders even the largest datasets into a fixed-size raster image that faithfully represents the data's distribution.
-Datashader includes tools and examples showing how to build interactive Bokeh plots that dynamically re-render these images when zooming and panning in Bokeh, making it practical to work with arbitrarily large datasets in a web browser.
+`Datashader`_ is a separate Python library that renders even the largest datasets as fixed-size raster images that faithfully represent the data.
+Datashader gives you the tools to build interactive Bokeh plot images that dynamically re-render when you zoom and pan.
+This lets you output arbitrarily large datasets in browsers.

 .. image:: /_images/ds_sample.png
     :width: 900 px